Beaumont-du-Perigord, Aquitaine: tourism & sightseeing

 Beaumont-du-Perigord is a town situated in the southern part of the Dordogne department.
 It is an English bastide town founded in 1272 by Edward I of England.

-A visit to centres around the main square in the centre of the town, the adjacent church and the adjacent streets.
-The main square is still partially surrounded by the original medieval buildings above stone arcaded passages.
+A visit to Beaumont centres around the main square in the centre of the town, the adjacent church and the adjacent streets.
+The main square is still partially surrounded by the original medieval buildings above stone arcaded passages, and also has a couple of cafes.

 The church on the corner of the square in Beaumont-du-Perigord was built at the end of the 13th century (and much modified in the 19th century) and is a large building that dominates the skyline of the town.
 As usual for a bastide town it originally formed an important part of the towns medieval defensive strategy.